 Follow these steps to open an account on Plus500:

-Step 1 - Go to Plus500's official page & sign up
+Step 1: Go to Plus500's official page & sign up

-Sign up with your email address, full name, telephone number, and create a password.
+Sign up with your email address, full name, and telephone number, and create a password.
 You can also skip this process by simply choosing to create an account with your existing Facebook or Google/Gmail account.

-Step 2 - Complete Verification Process
+Step 2: Complete Verification Process

 Submit the documents required for the AML/KYC verification.
 These include Proof of Residency and a government-issued ID.

-Step 3 - Start trading
+Step 3: Start trading